J0kk3/ThirdPerson/README.md

-# Unity-template
+# 3rd person project
-A template repository for unity game development
+A project to learn C#